Collection of terms and definitions related to ShipStation's integrated partners.

 For some channels, tokens will expire and have to be refreshed.
 When this occurs, in most cases you will need to reconfigure your store connection in ShipStation.
 Review the specific article for your selling channel in the Integrations Help Guide if you need further information.

 Shipments to certain countries are often subject to customs fees/taxes, like VAT.
-ShipStation does provide the option to have the fees charged to the shipper, instead of the recipient, if the carrier supports that option.
+ShipStation does provide the option to have the fees charged to the shipper (DDP), instead of the recipient, if the carrier supports that option.

 Software that supports day-to-day operations in a warehouse.
 Controls movement of goods and processes including receiving, tracking, picking, packing, and shipping.

-Definitions for the Common ShipStation Features table on each Selling Channel's help article.
+Definitions for the Common ShipStation Features table in each store's help article.

-ShipStation will import the customer email address and can send customer shipment notification and delivery emails.
+ShipStation will import the customer's email address with the order data and can send shipment confirmation and delivery emails to that email address (configured in your Store settings).

 ShipStation will import discount and coupon information for the order.

-ShipStation will import internal notes or order activity from the selling channel.
+ShipStation will import internal notes or order activity from the store into the ShipStation Internal Notes field.

 ShipStation will import a product stock location for each line item in the order.